In this 7-step guide, you’ll find an overview of a basic Make-to-Order workflow in Katana – building the flow between the Sell, Make, and Buy screens.

 When the production of a MO is completed, the products will be added to your stock.

 Read more about managing the production process, production operation statuses, and managing tasks for Resources.

 Step 7 – Ship the Product

-If you want to track products that are packed but not yet shipped, mark the SO’s Delivery status as Packed.
-When the products are shipped, mark the status to Delivered.
+If you want to track packed but not yet shipped products, mark the SO’s Delivery status as Packed.
+When the products are shipped, mark the status as Delivered.